RedFT/HexyExamples/README.md

 - right click to change the hex selection type.
 - scroll up and down to change the radius of selection when selection type is ring or disk.
 - left click to change the starting point of the line when selection type is a line.
+- When selection type is spiral, the center is the origin.
+Where you clik will be the start point for the spiral, and your mouse position is the end point.
 ```